We are pleased to announce the launch of a STOREP research grant of 3,000€ for 2023.

 - Only STOREP members can apply for the grants; members of the Executive Committee cannot submit proposals.

 - Only an individual STOREP member or teams of two STOREP members are entitled to apply.

-- STOREP members who wish to participate must send to firstname.lastname@example.org a research proposal (Microsoft Word, see below) or extended abstract of the paper to be discussed at 2023 STOREP conference.
+- STOREP members who wish to participate must send to email@example.com a research proposal (Microsoft Word, see below) or an extended paper abstract to be discussed at the 2023 STOREP conference.

-- Winners receive 50% of the funding when the proposal is accepted, and 50% after submitting their paper for presentation in the STOREP Annual Conference.
+- Winners receive 50% of the funding when the proposal is accepted and 50% after submitting their paper for presentation at the STOREP Annual Conference.